 Gaurika had the opportunity to work with Swaran Projectech, a furniture fabrication business in the heart of South Delhi.
 She came back elated and shared her experience with us -

 “ I thoroughly enjoyed my internship this summer and now have a valuable experience under my belt.
 I know this will help when looking for jobs and needing references.
 Skills such as multitasking, communicating, learning to deal with diversity, and dealing with deadlines are different when you are working for someone else.
 Internships are also a great way to network with people in the industry.
 I learned that customer service is hard.
 I have also learned to work well as a team.”

 This is what her employer had to say about her work -

 “ Gaurika was very sincere and careful towards her work.
 Her Autocad skills were quite refined.
 Overall she performed most tasks to our utmost satisfaction.
 She was ready to adapt to a new atmosphere designing as well as running the team and unit.
-There is still scope of learning in technical field, but all in all she performed well.Overall Internship Performance was Excellent.”
+There is still scope for learning in the technical field, but all, in all she performed well.Overall Internship Performance was Excellent.”

 Arshveen bagged an internship with Safura Clothing, an apparel brand that focuses on Indian fabrics and production techniques.
 Upon completion of her internship, Arshveen shared the following feedback with us -